TaintChain/RustyTaintChain/README.md

 ---------------
 ## How to run?

 In order to run FIFO you need to register the callback from the repo with the rust parser in src/main.rs and add an import to src/callbacks/mod.rs.
+There are very nice instructions on how to do this in the original repo with the parser https://github.com/gcarq/rusty-blockparser.

 The script expects a file to be passed to it, that contains the information about the initial taint values (currently uses --address-file flag)
 The transaction file currently has the following format: